stewartrule/Quack/README.md

     }, {
       start: new Date(2014, 3, 12, 12, 30),
       name: 'BBQ',
-      invited: ['Employee', 'Customer with a vengeance!'] // error }]
+      invited: ['Employee', 'Customer with a vengeance!'] // won't match }]
   }]
 };